 users to have the peace of mind that the phone number is validated and robust enough to handle international numbers.

-Currently, our application only checks if the required fields (e.g. --name
+Currently, our application only checks if the required fields (e.g. --name, --desc) is present.
+Our current validation is

 lacking as users are able to enter a value that is infinitely long which may hinder the performance and functionality of